 Although writing novels is his first love, he and his wife Barbara continue their romance with sculpture through the process of making gold and silver jewelry.

 Nik found watercolor painting late in his life when a friend dropped a pad and set of watercolors in his lap while they sat on a beach in Oregon.
 To date he has completed 50 paintings with more on their way.
-Check his work out at: Other Projects.
+Check out his work at: Other Projects.